IBM/automation-data-foundation/README.md

     > ⚠️ If you are deploying on IBM Cloud Satellite, choose the `odf` storage option when running `setup-workspace.sh`.

-10. The default `terraform.tfvars` file is symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.
+10. The default `cluster.tfvars` and `gitops.tfvar` files are symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.

-12. Edit the default `terraform.tfvars` file this will enable you to setup the GitOps parameters.
+12. Edit the default `gitops.tfvars` file this will enable you to setup the GitOps parameters.

 The following you will be prompted for and some suggested values.
+If you would like to use GitHub for your GitOps repo, then you will need to populate these values.
+Add your GitHub username and your Personal Access Token to `TF_VAR_gitops_repo_username` and `TF_VAR_gitops_repo_token`.
+If these values are left blank, the automation will deploy Gitea into the OpenShift cluster for the GitOps deployment, requiring no additional user interaction.

 | Variable      | Description                                               | Suggested Value                                       |
 | -----------   |-----------------------------------------------------------|-------------------------------------------------------